 Ongoing research projects

-- Suicide and unemployment
+- Suicide attempts and health behaviour

 - Youth Barometer – Adolescents’ self-harming behaviour